What Are the Benefits of Product Flow Alignment?

-Your span of control is simply the number of employees that report to you directly.
+As a manager, your span of control is simply the number of employees that report to you directly.
 Competent workers should have little need for managers to guide them.
 So, span of control is inversely proportional to subordinate competence, trust and layers of management.
-Do you know what it means to be aligned by product flow?
+Do you know what it means to align your business by product flow?

 By increasing the number of employees each manager supervises, an organization “flattens”, allowing productivity to increase.
 But, to realize this productivity increase, you will need to consider the total cost of ownership and ensure that your workers are competent through training and aligned to the product flow instead of by function.